Michele Sorice

 Michele Sorice (born 1 May 1961) is an Italian sociologist and political scientist known for his work in the fields of political communication, political science and critical media studies.
-He is the author of over 25 books and 50 articles.
+He is the author of over 30 books, 60 articles and 90 chapters in edited books.

 Work

 Two stages can be identified in Sorice's academic life.
 In the first stage, Sorice outlined a new vision of the interrelationships between media studies and consumption theories, in the frame of the critical media studies.
 His publications during this time include Logiche dell'illogico (1995), L'industria culturale in Italia (1998) and Le comunicazioni di massa (2000).

 In the second stage of his academic life, Sorice developed studies on media and democracy: he has presented many papers on these topics at international conferences.
 In 2013, Sorice was the keynote speaker of the plenary session of the PSA Media and Politics Group at the 63rd Annual Conference of the Political Studies Association in Cardiff, Wales, March 25–27, presenting a paper about Web democracy between participation and populism: Crisis, Political parties and new movements in the Italian public sphere.

 Sorice's recent books include I media (2005), La ricerca sull'audience (with E. De Blasio, G. Gili, M. Hibberd: 2007) Sociologia dei mass media (2009), "La comunicazione politica" (2011)., "La leadership politica.
 Media e costruzione del consenso" (2012), "Assessing Communication.
 Integrated Approaches in Political, Social and Business Context" (ed)., "I media e la democrazia", "Innovazione Democratica" and a methodological work ("Media, politica e società: le tecniche di ricerca") with E. De Blasio, M. Quaranta and M. Santaniello.
 In 2020, he has published "Sociologia dei media.
 Un'introduzione critica", an academic handbook placed in the area of critical media studies.

 His recent research focuses in particular on the relationship between political communication and populism, the political leadership, the participatory deliberative democracy, the social movements and, more generally, on the structural relationships between media and democracy analysed in a critical perspective.
 In this perspective, he has published articles (with E. De Blasio) in the International Journal of Communication and in tripleC.